 At Help4Addiction, we regularly help those suffering from drug and alcohol dependencies, as well as those who love and seek to support them.
 We do this primarily by offering free, impartial advice and information on drug & alcohol rehab in Greenwich, looking at different facilities, groups, treatments, and programs.
-By helping to find those best suited to the needs of the individual, and severity of the circumstances, we can make the road to recovery all the more accessible.
+By helping to find those best suited to the needs of the individual, and the severity of the circumstances, we can make the road to recovery all the more accessible.

 But, how do you know whether you need our help or not?
 If you’re concerned that you might be struggling with a drug or alcohol dependency, read on.
 We’re going to look at some of the signs and symptoms that can help you see whether you need help.

 The difference between symptoms and signs of addiction